Keyclic/docs-en/feedbacks.rst

 **By state : state parameter**

-For example, to filter feedbacks waiting for moderation, a moderator will send the request :
+For example, to filter delivered feedbacks, a user will send the request :

 .. code-block:: bash

-    GET /feedbacks?state=PENDING_REVIEW
+    GET /feedbacks?state=DELIVERED

 **Around a point : geo_near parameter**